-The simulation results of MOSES and CABLE also depend on the values of their parameters, with some vegetation or soil type dependent, and others having an explicit geographical distribution.
-Both models use a number of surface datasets to derive the distributions of vegetation and soil types as well as some of the parameters required for the vegetation and soil, see K2013.
+The simulation results of MOSES and CABLE also depend on the values of their parameters, with some vegetation or soil type dependent and others having an explicit geographical distribution.
+Both models use a number of surface data sets to derive the distributions of vegetation and soil types as well as some of the parameters required for the vegetation and soil; see K2013.

 Both ACCESS1.0 and ACCESS1.1 use the IGBP (Global Soil Data Task Group, 2000) soil data.
 The hydraulic properties are determined from information on soil texture based on empirical relationships (Jones, 2008).
-Each soil type is described by the following hydraulic characteristics: volumetric water content at saturation, wilting point, field capacity, hydraulic conductivity and matrix potential at saturation.
+Each soil type is described by the following hydraulic characteristics: volumetric water content at saturation, wilting point, field capacity, hydraulic conductivity, and matrix potential at saturation.
 These properties define soil water holding capacity and control the rate of water infiltration through the soil.
 Soil thermal conductivity and heat capacity depend on soil moisture and ice content.

-Both CABLE and MOSES use the same spatially varying snow free soil albedo data set which was obtained by blending soil albedo from Wilson and Henderson-Sellers (1985) with MODIS-derived albedo as described in Houldcroft et al. (2009), for details see Jones (2008).
+Both CABLE and MOSES use the same spatially varying snow-free soil albedo data set which was obtained by blending soil albedo from Wilson and Henderson-Sellers (1985) with MODIS-derived albedo as described in Houldcroft et al. (2009); for details, see Jones (2008).

-ACCESS1.0 with MOSES uses five vegetated surface types (broadleaf trees, needleleaf trees, C3 grass, C4 grass and shrubs)

-- 15 and four non-vegetated types (urban, inland water, bare soil and ice).
+ACCESS1.0 with MOSES uses five vegetated surface types (broadleaf trees, needleleaf trees, C3 grass, C4 grass, and shrubs) and four non-vegetated types (urban, inland water, bare soil, and ice).
 The spatial distribution of surface types is derived from 0.5° by 0.5° International Geosphere Biosphere Program (IGBP) data (Loveland et al., 2000).
-The implementation of CABLE in ACCESS1.1 uses ten vegetated surface types and three non-vegetated types.
-A dataset prepared for the Common Land Model 4 (CLM4) (Lawrence et al., 2012) at 0.5° by 0.5° resolution was mapped to CABLE vegetated types; and wetlands, lakes and permanent ice where taken from IGBP and do not change in time , see K2013.
-(K2013).
-Here we use a maximum of 5 tiles per - 20 grid cell but CABLE is flexible in the number of tiles used.
-The vegetation distribution used for both models in this study is for present-day conditions, i.e. 2005.
+The implementation of CABLE in ACCESS1.1 uses 10 vegetated surface types and 3 non-vegetated types.
+A data set prepared for the Common Land Model 4 (CLM4) (Lawrence et al., 2012) at 0.5° by 0.5° resolution was mapped to CABLE vegetated types, and wetlands, lakes, and permanent ice were taken from the IGBP and do not change in time (K2013).
+Here we use a maximum of five tiles per grid cell, but CA-BLE is flexible in the number of tiles used.
+The vegetation distribution used for both models in this study is for presentday conditions, i.e. 2005.
 Figure 2 in K2013 shows the differences in vegetation fractions.
 In general the distributions are broadly similar for both models.
 The main difference is in the representation of bare ground underneath a canopy, shown here in Fig. 2.
-CABLE's vegetation is above the ground hence there are many grids-cells in CABLE without bare ground tile (Fig. 2b).
-By contrast, MOSES' vegetation is placed beside bare ground, and hence every grid-cell is allocated a parameters used by MOSES can be found in Cox et al. (1999), Cox (2001) and Jones (2008).
-MOSES uses prescribed monthly varying Leaf Area Index (LAI) which depends on vegetation type and canopy height.
-In the ACCESS1.1 simulations described here, LAI is prescribed from MODIS satellite estimates (Yang et al., 2006).
-However, unlike MOSES, a constant value is used across all tiles within a grid-cell.
-This consequently limits the differentiation of vegetated surfaces within a grid-cell, a limitation that needs to be addressed in future implementations of CABLE in ACCESS.
+CABLE's vegetation is above the ground; hence, there are many grid cells in CABLE without bare ground tiles (Fig. 2a).
+By contrast, MOSES' vegetation is placed beside bare ground, and hence every grid cell is allocated a separate bare ground tile to account for bare ground under a canopy (Fig. 2b).
+The vertical placement of the vegetation above the ground also has implications for the calculation of the surface albedo and roughness length, which in CABLE are an integral part of the model.

+The key parameters for each CABLE surface type used in the simulation are given in K2013.
+A description of vegetation parameters used by MOSES can be found in Cox et al. (1999), Cox (2001), and Jones (2008).
+MOSES uses a prescribed monthly varying leaf area index (LAI) which depends on vegetation type and canopy height.
+In the AC-CESS1.1 simulations described here, LAI is prescribed from MODIS satellite estimates (Yang et al., 2006).
+However, unlike MOSES, a constant value is used across all tiles within a grid cell.
+This consequently limits the differentiation of vegetated surfaces within a grid cell, a limitation that needs to be addressed in future implementations of CABLE in ACCESS.